Suleman-Elahi/WpBrokenCheck/README.md

 **Note** : Only type domain without http:// or https://

 **Tip** : If target website has large number of posts then change `max_workers` from 5 to 10 at line 60.

+## Linters:

+There are the following Python linters:
+- black for code formatting
+- flake8 code formatting and line brakes (PEP8)
+- isort for reordering imports

+They are run via pre-commit as you commit the code to the repository.
+You can also run it manually on all files by:
+`pre-commit run --all-files`

 ### To Do:
 - Make it filter specific codes.